Creating Aging-Friendly Communities

 Cities and towns throughout the United States are aging rapidly, with the senior population due to double in the next 25 years; yet, most communities are ill-prepared.
 Creating Aging-Friendly Communities is a unique online resource focusing on proven strategies for helping communities respond effectively to the aging of their populations.

+Participate from your Computer!
 All you need to participate is a web browser and an Internet connection.

 - Learn what you can do to help your community become more aging-friendly